danielcarro/olx-backend/README.md

 # OLX Clone

-this project was made in NodeJs - B7web
+This project was made in NodeJs - B7web
 Student DEV - Daniel Carro